Welcome to Region 2!

 The IAHE State convention is one of the best home educating conventions around.
 Scores of workshops and a huge vendor hall full of curriculum is the place to be if you are looking for encouragement in homeschooling or desire to enhance your family’s spiritual growth.
 You will find messages to fit your needs each spring.
 Watch for more information for the spring convention on the website.

 The IAHE website also hosts quite a few informational and encouraging articles.
-One article you may specifically be interested in looking at, is in the “How To” section called, “Withdrawing a Child from Public School to Homeschool”.
+One article you may specifically be interested in looking at, is in the “How To” section called, “Transferring a Child from Public School to Homeschool”.

 The homeschool support groups in Region 2 are wonderful.
 Almost every county offers a support group with co-op classes, sports, fieldtrips, parent meetings, and achievement testing.
 The Ft.
 Wayne Area Homeschoolers have numerous homeschool groups and activities and are the largest network of homeschoolers in our Region 2; therefore many families from all over northeast Indiana subscribe to their newsletter.
 The Fort Wayne group also has their own web site that tells more about their group.
 The other groups are just as worthy so if you are interested in the contact names of a support group other than the Ft.
 Wayne group then please send an email with the county you live in and request the homeschool support group contact info.